CSCfi/rahti-user-guide/docs/agreements/sla.md

 * Load balancing of traffic to User Applications
 * An application catalog with templates for ready-to-use common applications
 * Features for replication, rolling updates, auto-recovery and auto-scaling of User Applications
-* Basic default domain name and TLS for hosted User Applications (under rahtiapp.fi)
+* Basic default domain name and TLS for hosted User Applications (under 2.rahtiapp.fi)

 Users can manage their resources using a web interface accessible through a web browser and through a set of APIs which allow programmatic management of